superlativecode/PHP-Emailer-Object/README.md

 If you have any problems post them in the issues section of the Github repo.

-{SC} <a href="http://superlativecode.com/">Superlative Code</a> is currently taking on projects.
+{SC} [Superlative Code](http://superlativecode.com/) is currently taking on projects.
 So please visit our website http://superlativecode.com/ to inquire about our services.

 This Github repo is Open Source but all code is copyrighted by Superlative Code &copy; 2012